tomhall82/baratie-booking/TESTING.md

 **HTML**

 All pages have been run through the [W3C Markup Validation Service](https://validator.w3.org/).
 All pages have been validated with the exception of booking_edit.html.
-This is due to a known bug cuased due to the format the date and time are saved in being different from the format the fields wish to display the data as shown in the [Bugs](#bugs) section of this document.
+This is due to a known bug caused due to the format the date and time are saved in being different from the format the fields wish to display the data as shown in the [Bugs](#bugs) section of this document.

 Due to the django templating language code used in the HTML files, it is not possible to copy and paste into the validator.
 It is also not possible to validate by direct URI due to the secured views and pages which require logins.
 To test the validation on the files, open the page to validate, right click and view page source.
 This raw html code can then be copied and pasted into the validator to be tested.